DataDog/documentation/content/en/getting_started/application_security/software_composition_analysis.md

 ## Overview

-Datadog [Application Vulnerability Management][1] (AVM) continuously monitors your production environment for vulnerabilities in the open source libraries your applications rely on.
+Datadog [Software Composition Analysis][1] (SCA) continuously monitors your production environment for vulnerabilities in the open source libraries your applications rely on.
 You can identify and prioritize the remediation of the highest vulnerabilities by business impact.

-This guide walks you through best practices for getting your team up and running with AVM.
+This guide walks you through best practices for getting your team up and running with SCA.

 ## Phase 1: Enable
 1. Check [ASM Compatibility][2] to see if your service is supported.